Sixth Grade Writing Standards

 Grade 6: Writing Purposes

 In sixth grade, students write to express, discover, record, develop, and reflect on ideas.
 They problem solve and produce texts of at least 500 to 700 words.
-Specifically, 6th grade writing standards stipulate that students write in the following forms:
+Specifically, 6th grade standards in writing stipulate that students write in the following forms:

 - Narrative: Students write narrative accounts that establish a point of view, setting, and plot (including rising action, conflict, climax, falling action, and resolution).
 Writing should employ precise sensory details and concrete language to develop plot and character and use a range of narrative devices (e.g., dialogue, suspense, and figurative language) to enhance style and tone.